goreleaser/goreleaser/README.md

 }
 ```

-`version` will be the current Git tag or the name of the snapshot if you're using the `--snapshot` flag.
+`version` will be the current Git tag (with `v` prefix stripped) or the name of the snapshot if you're using the `--snapshot` flag.

-## Release customization
+## GoReleaser customization

-GoReleaser provides multiple customizations.
-We will cover them with the help of `goreleaser.yml`:
+GoReleaser provides multiple customizations via the `goreleaser.yml` file.
+You can generate it by running `goreleaser init` or start from scratch.
+The
+defaults are sensible and fit for most projects.

+We'll cover all customizations available bellow:

 ### Build customization